zcdong/Devguide/book/tutorial-hello-sky.md

   px4_simple_app
 ```

-If you start QGroundControl or Mission Planner, you can check that the sensor values displayed in the realtime plot (//Main Menu: Main Widget -> Realtime Plot//) reflects the values your process is sending.
+If you start QGroundControl, you can check the sensor values in the realtime plot (Tools -> Analyze)

 ## Wrap-Up